 Make an Appointment: [email protected] | (813) 295-6995

 “It is our culture that disables.
 When one is disabled, the problem is not really that they have impairments and social skill deficits.
-The issue at stake is that they live in an ‘ableist’ culture that rarely affords them the space or opportunity to make their unique contribution to society and does not lift up the value of choosing them as friends.” [or employees] – Ben Conner
+The issue at stake is that they live in an ‘ableist’ culture that rarely affords them the space or opportunity to make their unique contribution to society and does not lift up the value of choosing them as friends.” – Ben Conner

 According to the Centers for Disease Control and Prevention (2020), “a disability is any condition of the body or mind (impairment) that makes it more difficult for the person with the condition to do certain activities (activity limitation) and interact with the world around them (participation restrictions).”
-The American’s with Disabilities Act (ADA, 2023), defines disability as a “physical or mental impairment that substantially limits one or more major life activities, a person who has a history or record of such an impairment, or a person who is perceived by others as having such an impairment.”
+The Americans with Disabilities Act (ADA, 2023), defines disability as a “physical or mental impairment that substantially limits one or more major life activities, a person who has a history or record of such an impairment, or a person who is perceived by others as having such an impairment.”
 While the former is a medical definition of disability, the latter is a legal one.

-There are many types of disabilities
+There are many types of disabilities that can affect:

 • Thinking